 The versatile aspect of this machine is the fact that it comes bundled with a watch that can be used to maneuver the drone.
 The concept of a watch seems super cool as the pilot feels as if he or she were part of some spy agency while controlling the drone with his or her watch.
 Having said that, things tend to get a tad different in real circumstances.
 The watch comes with 11 buttons in total some of which are used to control double functions while the small size of the buttons renders them slightly less responsive than they ought to be which essentially destroys the whole fun of flying.

-- Decent camera attached to a 3D gimbal
+- The decent camera attached to a 3D gimbal

 - Equipped with all the requisite modes of flight

-- He wristband controller is so flimsy that it becomes rather frustrating to use
+- His wristband controller is so flimsy that it becomes rather frustrating to use

-The AirDog is loaded with a AirLeash that resembles the smart watch that accompanies the 7 Hawk4K Selfie Drone.
-The AirLeash alongside the precise calculations carried out by the drone enable it to forecast your actions to some extent and to stick to the predetermined trajectory.
+The AirDog is loaded with an AirLeash that resembles the smartwatch that accompanies the 7 Hawk4K Selfie Drone.
+The AirLeash alongside the precise calculations carried out by the drone enables it to forecast your actions to some extent and to stick to the predetermined trajectory.

 - Formidable build